SharvinS/zurich_insuarance_customer_portal/README.md

 4.  **Start the frontend development server:**
     'npm run start'
     *   The frontend development server should now be running (http://localhost:3001).
 Open it in your browser.
+    *   The package.json script has been configured to start the application on port 3001.
+No specific command required for it.